Starting with one tossable item, pass it to one person on the other side of the circle.

 Surely it is possible to see why this classic problem-solving exercise is called Group Juggle.
 If not, stand back from your group as you observe them tossing the items, and you’ll quickly get the idea.

 This was one of the first group initiatives I was introduced to as a participant, more than 30 years ago.
 It’s still a favourite and often features in the programs I lead today, although in one of its many variant forms.
-Check out Variations tab for ideas.
+Check out the Variations tab for ideas.

 Time Trial: Challenge your group to record the quickest sequence of passes.
 Ordinarily the time starts when you pass the item, and stops as soon as you receive it back in your hands.
 Start with one item, and then introduce two or more.